 Mineral Water: Bottled Straight From the Source

-- Calcium and magnesium are important for bone health and preventing conditions like osteoporosis.
+- Calcium and magnesium are essential for bone health and preventing conditions like osteoporosis.

 - Bicarbonate can help neutralize stomach acid and relieve indigestion.